 “This means not only to appeal to the Lord in prayer, but to follow His instructions given s religious principles.
 The second item of significance is that by pleasing the Lord everyone automatically becomes pleased. “

-Dhanesvara describes that there is only ONE GOD and that he may be known by different names through different religions.
-Dhanesvara das is a devotee of Sri Krishna – Visnu or Krishna is the name of God in the Hindu/Vedic texts.
+There is only ONE GOD and that he may be known by different names through different religions.
+Visnu or Krishna is the name of God in the Vedic texts.
 He describes the simple practice of chanting the name of God as the means to elevating and purifying consciousness.

 Quotes of Devamrita Swami